mtj0928/nest/README.md

 `nest` supports to install multiple packages at once with a configuration file, and the file needs to be written in [Pkl](https://github.com/apple/pkl).

-`generate-nestfile` generates the basic configuration file.
+`generate-nestfile` command generates the basic configuration file in the current directory.
 ```sh
 $ nest generate-nestfile
 ```
-And update add the file based on your requirements.
+And update the file based on your requirements.

 ```pkl
 amends "https://github.com/mtj0928/nest/releases/download/0.0.7/Nestfile.pkl" // Do not remove this line.